JanHerca/urantiapedia/output/wikijs/en/article/James_Johnston/How_do_science_and_technology_contribute_to_spiritual_growth.md

 Science has not been without its own dogmatism.
 For example, the French academy announced at one point that it would not accept any further reports of meteorites, since it was ridiculous to think that rocks could fall out of the sky.
 Shortly thereafter a rain of meteorites came close to breaking the windows of the Academy.
 But science now seems more generously receptive to unusual ideas.
 Nihls Bohr, the eminent physicist, once remarked of an idea put forth by a colleague: 'It isn't crazy enough to be true."
 Science is continually generating new paradigms for understanding the universe.
 One of them is offered by a scientist by the name of Pribram be but rather is actually a holographic projection — a three dimensional projected image.
 How similar this sounds to the midwayers' description:

 > “_Mankind is slow to perceive that, in all that is personal, matter is the skeleton of morontia, and that both are the reflected shadow of enduring spirit reality.
-How long before you will regard time as the moving image of eternity and space as the fleeting shadow of Paradise realities?_” ([UB 189:1.3](/en/The_Urantia_Book/189#p1_3))
+How long before you will regard time as the moving image of eternity and space as the fleeting shadow of Paradise realities?_” (<a id="a129_294"></a>[UB 189:1.3](/en/The_Urantia_Book/189#p1_3))

-Increasingly, scientific investigation seems to be uncovering the reality that “_The universe is not like the laws, mechanisms, and the uniformities which the scientist discovers, ... but rather like the curious, thinking, choosing, creative, combining, and discriminating scientist...._” ([UB 195:7.22](/en/The_Urantia_Book/195#p7_22))
+Increasingly, scientific investigation seems to be uncovering the reality that “_The universe is not like the laws, mechanisms, and the uniformities which the scientist discovers, ... but rather like the curious, thinking, choosing, creative, combining, and discriminating scientist...._” (<a id="a131_290"></a>[UB 195:7.22](/en/The_Urantia_Book/195#p7_22))

 There is no real conflict between science and religion and science now seems to be building a solid infrastructure for the support of the reality of religious experience.